Kids love collecting cards and trading them with their friends, but make sure you’re not spending a fortune with this hobby.

 Of course, that doesn’t have to be the case, but it’s definitely helpful.
-If the card game is accompanied by a TV show, video game or book (which is often the case), give those a peek to get a glimpse inside the world and see what’s in store for your kid.
+If the card game is accompanied by a TV show, video game, or a book (which is often the case), give those a peek to get a glimpse inside the world and see what’s in store for your kid.

-Keep in mind the trading card game won’t be exactly like the show or game, but it’s familiarity that counts.
+Keep in mind the trading card game won’t be exactly like the show or game, but it’s the familiarity that counts.
 I remember when I got into Pokémon, I watched the show and played the games on my GameBoy Color.
-By the time I started collecting the cards, I already knew all of the Pokémon, their attacks and evolved forms.
-The only thing left to learn were the actual rules of the game.
+By the time I started collecting the cards, I already knew all of the Pokémon, their attacks, and evolved forms.
+The only thing left to learn was the actual rules of the game.
 It just made it that much easier to pick up.
 I mean, seriously, what’s the worst that can happen?
 Your child will either dislike it or become addicted.

 2. Get a Starter Pack

 It might be tempting to start off with smaller packs, but a starter pack usually comes with all the essentials your child needs to get started, especially since it might be the first time they’re introduced to the game.
 Starter packs usually come with all sorts of information, like guides and rulebooks, along with several packs and other goodies.
 I highly recommend you and your partner learn the rules first before playing with your child.
 Keep in mind, most games like Pokemon and Magic have digital versions as well.